 This user has not added any information to their profile yet.

-Their music has been featured in the New York Times and the United Nations General Assembly, performed live at the Royal Albert Hall, and has won a Royal Television Society East award for short documentary ‘Nial Adams’.
+London composer duo, Daisy Coole and Tom Nettleship began scoring film and television under the name 'Two Twenty Two' in 2015.
+Nominated for 'Best Television Score' (Music and Sound Awards 2023) for Primetime Drama series 'For Her Sins' (Gaumont for Channel 5), their music has been featured in the New York Times and the United Nations General Assembly, performed live at the Royal Albert Hall, and has won a Royal Television Society East craft award for short documentary ‘Nial Adams’.

-Feature film scores in recent years include award-winning US drama ‘Ask For Jane’ starring Sarah Steele (The Good Wife) and Alison Wright (The Americans), Rohingya documentary ‘Shanti Khana’, narrated by Ashley Judd, and British comedy heist film ‘The Pay Day’ starring Simon Callow, which had a US theatrical release in November 2022.
-The jazz-funk soundtrack for The Pay Day was released on MovieScore Media.
+Notable feature film scores in recent years include award-winning US drama ‘Ask For Jane’ starring Sarah Steele (The Good Wife) and Alison Wright (The Americans), Rohingya refugee documentary ‘Shanti Khana’ narrated by Ashley Judd, and British comedy heist 'The Pay Day' (Starz, Amazon) starring Simon Callow.
+The soundtrack for The Pay Day was released on the MovieScore Media label.

-Daisy and Tom’s collaborations with dancers include ‘Botis Seva: Air’, a documentary/dance film starring the Olivier Award-winning choreographer in a rare solo outing, and ‘Swing, Sister, Swing’, a narrative swing dance show with a score recorded by a 16-piece all-women big band.
+Their collaborations with dancers includes ‘Botis Seva: Air’, a documentary/dance film starring the Olivier Award-winning choreographer in a rare solo outing, and ‘Swing, Sister, Swing’, a narrative swing dance show with a score recorded by a 16-piece all-women big band.

-Daisy is a Board member for the Alliance for Women Film Composers and regularly hosts and speaks on panels for organisations including the AWFC, Adam & Eve/DDB and BUMA Music in Motion.
-In January 2023, she was selected as a Mentee on WFTV’s prestigious Four Nations Mentoring Scheme.
+Daisy is a Board member for the global organisation Alliance for Women Film Composers and regularly hosts and speaks on panels for organisations including WFTV, Adam & Eve/DDB and BUMA Music in Motion.
+She is a full voting member of BAFTA, has served on juries for BAFTA TV Craft, Ivor Novello Awards and the Music and Sound Awards, and was selected as a 2023 Mentee on WFTV’s prestigious Four Nations Mentoring Scheme.

-Royal Television Society East award for 'Nial Adams'
+Royal Television Society East craft award for 'Nial Adams'